philanthropyworking in the African diaspora and on the continent

 African Diaspora Kids

-In 2015 a dream came true when I founded and launched a new community legacy project, African Diaspora Kids, whose mission is to develop the next generation of African Diaspora Leaders in the UK.
+In 2015 I founded and launched a new community legacy project, African Diaspora Kids, whose mission is to develop the next generation of African Diaspora Leaders in the UK.

 Those of us involved in this project have a belief that every African Diaspora Kid has the potential to make a positive contribution to Africa and the diaspora.
 We will achieve our vision and mission by working with children (aged five to eleven), families, educators, supporters and partners.